Hibin-Olakara/CSE-316/README.md

-# Round robin scheduling algorithm simulator
+# Round Robin scheduling algorithm simulator
 A C-program written to simulate the performance of the Round Robin scheduling algorithm, and compares the results to that of an ideal scenario of a perfect scheduler.
 ## Approach: